dmose/theband/README.md

 #### Prerequisites

-* If you don't already have it, get <a href="https://www.mozilla.com/en-US/firefox/RC/" target="_blank">Firefox 4.0 RC1 or later</a>
+* If you don't already have it, get <a href="https://www.mozilla.com/en-US/products/download.html" target="_blank">Firefox 4.0 or later</a>
 * Install the <a href="https://addons.mozilla.org/en-US/firefox/addon/mozilla-labs-rainbow/" target="_blank">Mozilla Labs Rainbow add-on, v.0.3.1 or later</a>.
 * If you're on Mac (Snow Leopard in particular), after you've installed Rainbow and restarted, quit Firefox again.
 Then, open Terminal.app, and type:

    `arch -i386 /Applications/Firefox.app/Contents/MacOS/firefox-bin`
 * Note that on Linux, Rainbow doesn't yet support video recording.
-* If you run into gotchas along the way, review the [Rainbow README](https://github.com/mozilla/rainbow#readme).

 #### Demo Sites